Skip to content

 Key Proponents: Eugene Wigner, Alvin Plantinga, John Lennox First Proposed: 1960 Last updated:

-The Argument from Mathematics asks why abstract mathematics - developed purely through human thought - describes the physical universe with extraordinary precision.
-Physicist Eugene Wigner crystallized the puzzle in his landmark 1960 paper “The Unreasonable Effectiveness of Mathematics in the Natural Sciences,” and thinkers like Alvin Plantinga and John Lennox have argued that this uncanny correspondence points to a rational mind behind reality.
-With a soundness score of 30/100, the argument identifies a genuine intellectual puzzle that has fascinated scientists and philosophers for decades, but the inference from mathematical applicability to a divine mind remains a significant leap with credible naturalistic alternatives.
+The Argument from Mathematics asks why abstract math - invented in pure human thought - describes the physical universe so well.
+It scores 30/100 for soundness because the puzzle is real, but the leap from “math fits reality” to “a divine mind exists” is large and faces strong alternatives.
+Physicist Eugene Wigner framed the puzzle in his 1960 paper “The Unreasonable Effectiveness of Mathematics in the Natural Sciences,” and thinkers like Alvin Plantinga and John Lennox argue this uncanny match points to a rational mind behind reality.

 The Core Argument